 When you own an online store, you need to own your content too.
 The mistake, which entrepreneurs make while content development, is that they copy the description of their stock products from the manufacturers’ site.

 If the customers aren’t getting anything new from your site, then why will they bother coming to you in the first place?
 Instead, they will buy the products directly from the original stores.

-So, in order to retain them, provide them with new and plausible information.
+So, to retain them, provide them with new and plausible information.
 Increase your credibility by developing your content and product reviews.
 The more you follow the ethical conduct, the more credible you will become in the eyes of the customers.

 - Mobile-friendly sites

 Of all things, technological advancement is focused on bridging gaps in every possible manner, and so shall your eCommerce platform.
 So make it accessible for everyone, whether some approaches through a desktop, laptop, smartphone, or tablet.

 Usually, customers prefer checking out e-stores on their mobiles or tablets.
 A while back, if someone launched their site for a single platform, it might have had succeeded.
 However, nowadays, mobile technology is more common as compared to laptops or computers.

 HubSpot gives some interesting stats on this:

 As this global village evolves, so does the eCommerce business.
 To penetrate through the fierce competition that exists here and make your mark, you need to learn from the mistakes and fallbacks of other businesses and build an exemplary and successful platform.

 Entrepreneurs need to know the common mistakes that could hurt their business interests seriously and develop appropriate strategies to overcome any pitfalls.